ArgentDragonsClaw/Codex-d-Annwn/README.md

 ## Thanks

-Cleric and wizard spells from the Starter Kit were seeded from [this Reddit post](https://www.reddit.com/r/DnD/comments/2a7wau/5e_cleric_and_wizard_spells_sorted_by_level/).

-Thanks to [@sethxd](https://github.com/sethxd/) for suggesting [Jets.js](https://jets.js.org/), a CSS search engine that plays nicely with Jekyll.

-Thanks to [@ephe](https://github.com/ephe/) for writing the original version of this thing in the first place.
+Thanks to [@thebombzen](https://github.com/thebombzen/) for writing the fork, and [@ephe](https://github.com/ephe/) for writing the original version of this thing in the first place.

-Thanks to [@Eikrem63](https://github.com/Eikrem63) and [@duatharben](https://github.com/duatharben) for adding the spells from Xanathar's Guide to Everything.